-DIEP flap reconstruction is a 6 to 8 hour procedure.
-Generally, you’ll be required to stay in the hospital for three to five days after the surgery, but will be able to eat and walk the day after surgery.
+DIEP flap reconstruction is usually a 4-6 hour surgery.
+More time may be required if your DIEP is immediate – meaning if your mastectomy and DIEP happen in the same surgery.
+Generally, you’ll be required to stay in the hospital for two nights, but will be able to eat, drink and walk the evening of your surgery.

 It takes four to eight weeks to fully recover and regain the ability to perform strenuous activities.
 Having had surgery performed on two sites on your body (breast and abdomen), you’ll be sore for about a week after the surgery; movements such as getting in or out of bed or a sitting position can be difficult.
 However, soreness will begin to subside after the first week .

 In almost all cases, DIEP flap surgery is the preferred method of breast reconstruction.